-When it comes to location, the highest average paycheck ($20.50 per hour) can be spotted in Portland, Ore.; the company's headquarter city of Houston, Texas (about $17.48), Germantown, Wisc. (around $16.00), and Phoenix, Ariz. ($15.50) are the next top-paying cities.
-On the lower end is Galesburg, Ill. at approximately $13.48.
-By state, Waste Management, Inc. pays its Washington employees the most; the pay rate there is $18.34 per hour.
+When it comes to location, the highest average paycheck ($20.50 per hour) can be spotted in Portland, Ore.; the company's headquarter city of Houston, Texas ($17.48), Germantown, Wisc. (around $16.00), and Phoenix, Ariz. ($15.50) are the next top-paying cities.
+Galesburg, Ill. is near the bottom for pay at approximately $13.48.
+By state, the highest pay levels are found in Washington, where the average Waste Management, Inc. employee makes about $18.34 per hour.

 Years of Experience

 Average pay is $16.23 per hour for those with five to nine years of experience.
 The largest slice of the Waste Management, Inc. workforce (34 percent) has been working for one to four years and earns, on average, about $15.21 per hour.

 Being an ASE Master Technician certainly has its perks — salaries approach $24.96 per hour and far exceed the paychecks of those without certification.
 Those with an Associate's Degree at Waste Management, Inc. come out on top, and their salaries approach $16.19 per hour.